koriyoshi2041/Assignment2/README.md

 ---

-**Note**: This is a educational project demonstrating modern web development practices with Go and React.
+**Note**: This is an educational project demonstrating modern web development practices with Go, React, TypeScript, and proper APIFox workflow with automated code generation.